pub struct HidingFriPcs<Val, Dft, InputMmcs, FriMmcs, R> { /* private fields */ }Expand description

 of correctness.
 Read more

-Source§fn verify(
+Source§fn open_with_preprocessing(

 &self,